bstanasiuk/bstanasiuk.github.io/_pages/home.md

 </video>
 </div>

 Squid Trouble is an arcade-style action game.
 Position yourself carefully and try to survive against waves of murderous fishes by ejecting clouds of ink.
 The game placed 5th at Akademia F2P Game Jam in 2017.
-The theme of the jam was <i>free-to-play game</i>.
+The theme of the jam was <i> a free-to-play game</i>.

 <b>Meet the team:</b>
 <br>Kinga Jaroszewicz - art